coursera/coursera-labs/README.md

     If you do not need any folders or files outside of the `Dockerfile`, you can create a .zip of the `Dockerfile` and then upload it as a Custom Image to the Lab Manager using the "Upload Build Files" button.

     If you do need any folders or files to successfully build the image, make sure to include these folders in the `.zip` file as well.
 Make sure the `Dockerfile` is located in the root directory.

+    You do not need to add `manifest.json` to the `.zip` file to upload successfully to the platform, unless your `Dockerfile` explicitly uses this.

 ### Image configurations using `manifest.json`